YiwenW312/CS5500-Main/Assignment4/part1/user_story.md

-As a Paypal registed user, I can send money to a friend's email or phone number, so that I can quickly transfer funds without needing their bank details.
+As a Paypal registed user, I can send money to a friend's email, phone number or a username, so that I can quickly transfer funds without needing their bank details.

 Acceptance Criteria: